Possible Nahuatl etymologies of Guadalupe

-Because Juan Diego did not speak Spanish, it has been proposed by multiple authors that the name Guadalupe, referring to the Our Lady of Guadalupe, was likely derived from a word in Nahuatl.
-None of them are considered historically correct, since Guadalupe is a town in Spain where Mary, mother of Jesus was venerated that existed prior to 1519.
+Because Juan Diego did not speak Spanish, it has been proposed by multiple authors that the name "Guadalupe", referring to the image of Our Lady of Guadalupe, was likely derived from a word in Nahuatl.
+While it is not the ultimate origin of the name, as prior to the Spanish conquest of the Aztec Empire it was already associated with the veneration of Mary at the Our Lady of Guadalupe in Extremadura in Guadalupe, Cáceres, Spain, some authors have proposed that a similar-sounding Nahuatl word was interpreted by the Spanish as "Guadalupe" due to the connection.

 Coatlaxopeuh

-Coatlaxopeuh is a word proposed by Mariano Jacobo Rojas of Tepoztlán as a possible Nahuatl origin of the word Guadalupe, the appellation of Our Lady of Guadalupe.
+Coatlaxopeuh ("She who crushes the serpent") is a word proposed by Mariano Jacobo Rojas of Tepoztlán as a possible Nahuatl origin of the word Guadalupe, the appellation of Our Lady of Guadalupe.
 The suggestion of a Nahuatl etymology for this name was part of the indigenista debates of the mid-20th-century Mexico, in which prominent intellectuals reinterpreted Mexican history with a renewed emphasis on the nation's indigenous heritage.
 Many other proposed Nahuatl etymologies of Guadalupe have been suggested; however, in the devotional literature, coatlaxopeuh remains the most widely accepted.

 Tequantlanopeuh

 The earliest suggestion that the word "Guadalupe" was a corruption of an original Nahuatl word was by the priest Luis Becerra y Tanco in 1666.
-He proposed that since Juan Diego did not speak Spanish, and since the Nahuatl language did not have the voiced consonants "g" or "d", it was likely that the name had originally been a Nahuatl word which was later misheard by Spaniards as “Guadalupe”.
+He proposed that because Juan Diego did not speak Spanish, and since the Nahuatl language did not have the voiced consonants "g" or "d", it was likely that the name had originally been a Nahuatl word which was later misheard by Spaniards as “Guadalupe”.
 He proposed that the original name could have been "tequantlanopeuh" which he translated as "She who originated from the summit of the rocks".